 Two teachers are now attending university to get qualified in special education and we have been asked to work with the university on our net visit.
 We now have six teachers who are PROACT-SCIPr-UK® instructors.

-Our fundraising both at and Liaise help with the expense of travel to Zambia and also the cost of the University courses.
+Our fundraising both at and Liaise helps with the expense of travel to Zambia and also the cost of the University courses.
 The Rotary Club of Basingstoke Deane has helped us with these fees and the repair of the school’s minibus.
 The teachers could not afford the training without our help as everything is very expensive and most people live on low income and many on ‘the dollar a day’.

-One little boy in the school has serious difficulties with autism and for the past three years we have only seen him running around and trying to get hold of mobile phones.
-But on our last visit he wrote a note to us saying ‘I want the book please’ meaning the iPad.
+One little boy in the school has serious difficulties with autism and for the past three years, we have only seen him running around and trying to get hold of mobile phones.
+But on our last visit, he wrote a note to us saying ‘I want the book please’ meaning the iPad.